Skip over sidebar nav to the content section

 ASAC solicits student opinions about faculty excellence through their annual Excellence In Teaching awards program; these awards are presented at the Annual Architecture Awards (A3).

-• Junior Representatives: Emilie Cooper and Jake Chi (Barcelona) and Adam Lupatkin (Campus)
+• Senior Representatives: Emilie Cooper and Jake Chi (Barcelona) and Adam Lupatkin (Campus)

-• Sophomore Representatives: Camille Rose and Jasmin Davis
+• Junior Representatives: Camille Rose and Jasmine Davis

 architecture ambassador's standing by a display